megnergit/bazel-python-rust-r3/README.md

 1. Build Python and Rust code **separately** by bazel.
 2. Build Python and C++ code **together** by basel.
 3. Build Python and Rust code **together** by basel.
-4. Combine Python, Rust, and C++ by basel.

 Every time we complete these sub-projects, we will measure the advantage of bazel, such as

 - acceleration of build by bazel
 - offloading compute-intensive function to Rust/C++